michaeljsteel/NumBAT/docs/source/index.rst

     integration
     plotting

 ==================
-Fortran Backends
+Fortran Backend
 ==================

 The intention of NumBAT is that the Fortran FEM routines are essentially black boxes.
-They are called from mode_calcs.py and return the modal fields.
+They are called from ``mode_calcs.py`` and return the modal fields.
 However, there are a few important things to know about the workings of these routines.

 .. toctree::
     :maxdepth: 4